rajanshxrma/reMemo/README.md

 It stayed live and quietly supported for years after — the last user bug report on record came in **June 2023**, three years after the first release, still running on an app a teenager built with a visual block editor and no formal training.

+## Real-world impact

+This is the reason the app existed at all — real people used it for things beyond note-taking.
+The best example, from a real support email exchange in late 2022:

+> "My 99 year old mother uses this as a hearing aid.
+Awsome but bigger type would help."
+> — mclulow, Nov 29, 2022

+Two years after the last update, still personally replying to support requests:

+> "Hey!
+I read your previous email as well.
+Thank you for reaching back.
+I don't update this app anymore, BUT what you can still do is change your PHONE's font...
+Hope this helps!
+Thank you for using the app."
+> — reply from Walkin, Dec 1, 2022

+> "Many thanks.
+Great app as CC for hard of hearing.
+Works better than anything I found so far."
+> — mclulow, Dec 1, 2022

+A speech-to-text memo app, built to save reminders, ended up being someone's live captioning tool for a 99-year-old with hearing loss — and beat out everything else they'd tried.

 ## Why this repo exists

 There's no code to check into git — this documents something that actually happened and actually shipped to three app stores, at a time before this account existed to properly record it.
 Consider this the historical marker.